ykskb/duckie-playground/README.md

 * Scalability unknown:

-    Each request creates DuckDB instance within goroutine, but scalability is unknown.
-I'd imagine heavy queries can easily use up RAM and CPUs, depending on workloads.
+    Each request creates DuckDB instance within goroutine, so scalability is unknown.
+I'd imagine heavy queries can easily use up RAM and CPUs depending on workloads.

 * No Web API: